akinjide/akinjide-www/content/2017/git-signing-commits.md

 ### Adding GPG to Git

 To sign all commits, set the options in your global git config.
 If your committer email matches the email in your GPG key, you're off and running.
-All your commits will be signed and they'll show up as verified on Github.
+All your commits will be signed and they'll show up as verified on GitHub.

 To set your GPG signing key in Git, substituting in the GPG key ID you'd like to use.
 Copy your GPG **sec key** ID.